tt-design-studio/mouse-adb-optical/README.md

   - Tap the other button and then unpress/let go of the “B” button.
   - The board will appear as a USB drive “RPI-RP2”.
 - Drop the file in the drive.
 - The update is complete.
-The green LED should be slowly pulsatin.
+The green LED should slowly pulsate.

 Update mode can be accessed (with firmware starting at v0.3.3) with the serial command ‘update’.